NirmitAgrawal02/DamanProgramming/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Tools Used:

+- DCG
+- Prolog
+- Python
+- Pyswip

-## GettingStarted
+## Installation Steps:-

-To use Daman, you need to have Python 3 installed on your system.
-The following steps will guide you through the installation process:

-- Clone this repository or download the zip file.
-- Extract the files to a folder.
-- Open a terminal or command prompt in the folder where the files are located.
-- Run the following command: pip install -r requirements.txt
+1. Clone the Github Repository
+2. Install the pyswip libraries
+3. Run the file in the main program:- python3 Token.py
+4. Enter the daman file and run

 ## Usage